 Protein abundance profiles are coincident with gene expression profiles except for the 8-16h offset observed in the enzymes from this pathway (Fig. 42).
-Enzymatic activities of NR and GS presented a significant rhythmic profile with a p-value lower than 0.05 and there is an almost non-existent offset between their protein abundance profile and their activity.
+Enzymatic activities of NR and GS present a significant rhythmic profile with a p-value lower than 0.05 and there is an almost non-existent offset between their protein abundance profile and their activity.

 The huge transcriptomic anticipation observed is adjusted by the clock taking in count the large offset between gene expression and translation described by the enzymes involved in this pathway.
 In fact, although genes are transcribed at different times under winter and summer photoperiod, proteins reach their maximum abundance level around sunrise in both cases (Fig. 41).
 This is a clear example of how Ostreococcus adjust its transcriptional program in order to ensure the presence of proteins at the exact right time, in spite of their specific translation offset.